 We have entered into several licenses to support our various programs.
-We are parties to an exclusive license agreement with Washington University, or WU, under which we have licensed certain patent families that comprise a variety of small molecule allosteric modulators of GABAA receptors and for which we have the worldwide right to develop and commercialize.
+We completed an exclusive license agreement with Washington University, or WU, under certain patent families that comprise a variety of small molecule allosteric modulators of GABAA receptors and for which we have the worldwide right to develop and commercialize.
 A patent family that discloses and claims SAGE-689 is licensed to us under this agreement.
 We are obligated to pay WU certain clinical/regulatory milestones and single-digit royalties on products developed from this technology.
 Termination of our license agreement with WU would have a material adverse impact on our ability to develop and commercialize SAGE-689.